Look up groundwater data

 Site-specific file information

-Site-specific file information may be available in DNR files for high capacity wells and similar large wells requiring state permits.
+Site-specific file information may be available from DNR for public water supply wells.
 To request records for these wells by unique well number, contact DNR by email.
 A well record security agreement will be required prior to receiving these well records.

 We are happy to provide file information about wells in a location of interest (e.g., for property evaluation, due diligence or project design).
 Identification of wells in a location of interest is best done by you or others with information about the nature of the parcel or the scope of the potential project.
 To ensure complete data on which to base your site assessment, we recommend you search the on-line data systems described above using appropriate location parameters to identify specific wells for which we may then be able to provide additional file information.